Workplace Environment

 Long leave system | We have introduced a long leave system so that each employee can take a maximum of 60 accumulated days of leave for volunteer activities, treatment of non-occupational injuries, childcare, family care, and nursing care. | |

-Refreshment leave | We grant employees 20 continuous days of leave, including Saturdays and Sundays, to employees that turn 50 years old so that they can temporarily leave their work, design their future life plan, and return refreshed to their work. | |
+Refreshment leave | We grant 20 continuous days of leave, including Saturdays and Sundays, to employees that turn 50 years old so that they can temporarily leave their work, design their future life plan, and return refreshed to their work. | |

-Childcare support | Maternity leave (employee's childbirth) | 6 weeks before childbirth (14 weeks for multiple pregnancy), 8 weeks after childbirth |
+Childcare support | Childbirth leave | Up to 6 weeks before childbirth (14 weeks for multiple pregnancies) and 8 weeks after childbirth. |

-Paternity leave (spouse gives birth) | 2 days when the employee's spouse gives birth | |
+Parental leave | Up to 2 days when the employee’s spouse gives birth | |

-Childcare leave system | Up to the end of the month in which the child turns 1 year old.
+Childcare leave | Up to the end of the month in which the child turns 1 year old.
 (It is possible to extend the term up to 1 year and 6 months of age if daycare service is unavailable.
-The term can be extended up to 2 years of age if daycare service is still unavailable at the 1 year 6 months point.) |
+The term can be extended up to 2 years of age if daycare service is still unavailable at the 1 year 6 months point.) | |

-Shortened workday system | In cases where an employee is raising a child who has not yet reached the end of the third grade of elementary school, a shortened workday schedule can be applied for up to six years.
-(Otherwise, a flextime system with no set core time can be applied) | |
+Shortened workday system | May be used when an employee is raising a child who has not yet graduated elementary school (or a flex-time system with no set core time can be applied). | |

-Job Return Entry System | For employees who have retired for reasons of childcare, the company offers opportunities for re-employment under certain specific conditions. | |
+Job return entry system | For employees who have retired for reasons of childcare, the company offers opportunities for re-employment under certain specific conditions. | |

-Other | We offer a system to support the cost of babysitting services, and a system offering information on entering a childcare facility or using outsourced welfare services. | |
+Other | We offer a system to support the cost of babysitting services, childcare facility enrollment support service, and welfare outsourcing services. | |

-Support for family care | Family care leave system | A maximum of 1 year is available to provide care for a family member |
+Support for family care | Caregiver leave | A maximum of 1 year is available to provide care for a family member. |

-Shortened workday system | For employees who are caring for a family member, a shortened workday program can be applied for up to three years.
-(Otherwise, a flextime system with no set core time can be used) | |
+Shortened workday system | For employees who are caring for a family member, a shortened workday program can be applied for up to three years (otherwise, a flex-time system with no set core time can be used). | |

 Family care leave | 5 days per family member requiring care.
-10 days if the employee has 2 or more family members requiring care. (earnings in full day or on an hourly basis are possible) | |
+10 days if the employee has 2 or more family members requiring care (earnings in full day or on an hourly basis are possible). | |

-Job Return Entry System | For employees who have retired for reasons related to family health care, the company offers opportunities for re-employment under certain specific conditions. | |
+Job return entry system | For employees who have retired for reasons related to family health care, the company offers opportunities for re-employment under certain specific conditions. | |

 Remote work system (based on caregiver leave regulations) | Employees may work at home for up to one year for each family member requiring nursing care. |